Is January a good time to visit the Galapagos Islands?

 January is part of the peak travel season in the Galapagos, thanks to the appealing weather and the start of the new year holiday period.
 Due to its popularity, it’s advisable to book your trip well in advance to secure your spot on a wildlife Safari.

-Note: all the photos shown in this article were taken in the Galapagos Islands during the month of January.
+All the photos in this article were taken during the month of January, either at Galapagos Safari Camp or on one of our Safaris.

 Galapagos in January: At a glance